• Home

 That means, whenever someone does a search on Pinterest, Pinterest is going to use its smart algorithm search feed to try and find the best and most suitable PINS to rank it first.

-How it does this is pretty similar to google’s search engine.
-It ranks pins by using popularity (how many repins and engagements it’s had), it uses keywords (much the same as google’s search for meta tags within articles), and for those reasons, it’s more like a search engine than a social media platform.
+How it does this is pretty similar to Google’s search engine.
+It ranks pins by using popularity (how many repin’s and engagements it’s had), it uses keywords (much the same as Google’s search for meta tags within articles), and for those reasons, it’s more like a search engine than a social media platform.

 What a lot of people do, which is a huge mistake, is they treat Pinterest like just another social media platform.